Hawthorne Veterinary Clinic

 The extent of self-examination I embarked upon, given my placement in society as a white-bodied woman, continues to shake me to the core.
 One of the many types of awareness I gained is that I couldn’t just strive for change in my personal life, but had to make huge changes in my veterinary practice as well.

 I started by having my entire staff and myself attend a Reframing Racism training through the Center for Equity and Inclusion with focus follow-up sessions.
-In addition, I hired a racial equity facilitator, Ashnie Butler of Inner Work Outer Play, to work closely with each member of our team and facilitate newly formed monthly staff equity meetings.
+In addition, I hired a racial equity facilitator to work closely with each member of our team and facilitate newly formed monthly staff equity meetings.

 We focus firstly on how to make our clinic environment an equitable and inclusive place to work at, where each team member is supported with what they need, recognizing that not everyone has the same needs.
 We also make daily check-ins a priority to ensure we all have the support we need to allow us to provide excellent veterinary care to our patients.